-- A strategy for generating a rule set directly from data: - for each class in turn find a rule set that covers all examples in it (excluding examples not in the class). - The main procedure is iteratively repeated for each class. - · Positive examples from this class vs. negative examples. - This approach is called a covering approach because at each stage a rule is identified that covers some of the instances. - A sequential approach. - For a given class it conducts in a stepwise way a general to specific search for the best rules (learn-one-rule) guided by the evaluation measures.
+- A strategy for generating a rule set directly from data: - for each class in turn find a rule set that covers all examples in it (excluding examples not in the class). - The main procedure is iteratively repeated for each class. - Positive examples from this class vs. negative examples. - This approach is called a covering approach because at each stage a rule is identified that covers some of the examples (then these examples are skipped from consideration for the next rules). - A sequential approach. - For a given class it conducts in a stepwise way a general to specific search for the best rules (learn-one-rule) guided by the evaluation measures.